CMSgov/bluebutton-site-static/_pages/developers.md

 **Synthetic Data**

-For testing purposes, the CMS Blue Button API originally used a fake data set.
-This means that each claim—including its dates, codings, dollar amounts—was not based in reality, and that values were not associated with one another.
-For example, a claim for an annual checkup could have shown a $5,000 amount with a date of January 2020.

-In December 2017, the CMS Blue Button API launched a new synthetic data set for developers to test against.
-This means that each claim returns a realistic value.
+The CMS Blue Button API offers a synthetic data set for developers to test against.
+This means that each request returns a realistic value.
 For example, if a patient is prescribed the diabetes medication Metformin, the associated cost and date of this prescription will be accurate.

 Please note that this synthetic data set does not represent a longitudinal patient view.
 The claims—though representative independently—are shuffled and randomly assigned to patients.
 To build the synthetic data set, we selected a number of random claims, and shuffling them like a deck of cards among a group of fictitious Patient IDs.
 This will allow developers to test the Blue Button API system, but could result in a patient with records for contradictory procedures.